MossabArektout/TaskPilot/README.md

 # TaskPilot : Your Task Management Companion

-CS, python, flask, flask web framework, web development
+CS50, python, flask, flask web framework, web development

 This is a Task Manager Web application